Zettlr/zettlr-docs/docs/en/faq.md

 ## Do I really need Pandoc or LaTeX?

 For plain HTML export, no. For all other export formats, yes.
 Zettlr depends on those programs to enable exporting of files.
-But don't worry: They are Open Source and therefore completely free of charge, and available on all Operating Systems!
+But don't worry: They are Open Source and therefore completely free of charge, and available on all operating systems!

 ## How do I install Pandoc or LaTeX?